Fax your orders to (877) 471-1327

 Why More Patients Are Choosing At-Home Blood Draw Services

-Instead of sitting in a waiting room, patients can have specimen collection performed at home, office, assisted living facilities, senior communities, and clinical trial locations.
+Instead of sitting in a waiting room, patients can have specimen collection performed at:

 How to Prepare for a Home Blood Draw